Homework 5

 and use them as the starting points for your submission.
 As usual, please use the names given for your files.

-The source file includes a provide
+The source file includes a provide clause that

 exports your five public functions for use by other files.
-The

-tests file includes a require
+The tests file includes a require clause that

-Rackunit.
-The provide
+with Rackunit.
+The provide clause also enables

-test your code using my own Rackunit tests.
+me to test your code using my own Rackunit tests.

-, you must define all five functions.
+With provide, you must define all five

-default value, such as 0 or '()
+returns a legal default value, such as 0 or '().

-includes default functions for each
+homework05.rkt includes default functions for

-problem that you can use until you write your code.
+each problem that you can use until you write your code.

 Do Not Use...